 You can see how many points are allocated to each action in the CONTEST INFO modal.

 The ladder is a list of all the users that have submitted rosters to the contest.

-The ladder displays the position of each users roster(s) in chronological order, the username, the current points allocated to each roster at any one given time, and the amount of SKR a roster is currently winning.
+The ladder displays the position of each users roster(s) in chronological order, the username, the current points allocated to each roster at any one given time, and the amount of USD a roster is currently winning.

 The ladder updates in real time as the players score points (pending the data is received in real time from Skrilla's data provider.
 If the data is not live, the scores will be updated post match).

 If you click on a user roster, it will show the roster line up the statistic box.

 When the last match of the contest finishes the contest is effectively complete.
 The final data will be cross checked to ensure that there are no errors.